ThatArhamGuy/arham/content/posts/the-business-enviorment.md

 -- Keith Davis

 ## Features
-- Totality of External Forces
+- Totality of External Forces.
 	A Business Enviroment is the aggregative in nature because it is sum total of all factors external of a organisation
-- General and Specific Forces
+- General and Specific Forces.
 	Business Enviroment includes general and external factors.
 		General Factors are the ones which include things like Goverment, Weather, political and legal conditions affect the business indirectly.
 		Specific Factors are the ones which include things like Shareholders, Individual Companies, and investors, which affect the business directly.
-- Dynamic
+- Dynamic.
+	Business Enviroment are not static, they keep on changing.
+Entry in new markets, new products, New technology, Entry of New Competitors.

-- Uncertainity
+- Uncertainity.